 It may seem obvious, but understanding what blood pressure is and what the readings mean aren’t always things people know.
-Simply put, blood pressure is the strength that the heart is pumping the blood around your body.
+Simply put, BP is the strength that the heart is pumping the blood around your body.
 The blood then gives your body the oxygen and energy it needs for survival.

 Pressure that’s too high or too low could be problematic, so it’s recommend to keep a track of you BP.